Schulich-Ignite/website/content/scorch/session3.md

 recording: "https://www.youtube.com/watch?v=k_-aOCJSGj4"
 ---

-This session will cover how to use existing code effectively, and legally.
-As well as some more advanced Javascript techniques
+This session will cover using advanced CSS to design sites, and continuing to use CSS frameworks (specifically bootstrap) as well as introducing javascript!